magfest/ubersystem/docs/DEVELOPERS.md

 | :exclamation: If cloning a repo with non-alphanumeric characters, like hyphens, you should rename the base repo folder to convert them to underscores.
 E.g., `mff-rams-plugin` should be renamed to `mff_rams_plugin`. |
 |---------------------------------------------------------------------------------------------------------------|

 To enable your plugin, you'll follow the loading instructions below.
 First, though, make sure your plugin has a config override file.
-You can [download the file from a config repo](configuration#generated-configuration) (if applicable) or create a blank text file in the root folder of the plugin.
-It should be named after the plugin itself, e.g., `/magprime/magprime.ini`.
+You can [download the file from a config repo](configuration#generated-configuration) (if applicable) or create a blank INI file in the root folder of the plugin.
+It should be named after the plugin itself, e.g., `/magprime/magprime.ini` for the magprime plugin.

 ### Loading Custom Config and Plugins
 The last step for loading custom config or plugins (or both) is to tell Docker Compose to use them.
 There are a few ways to do this, but here we'll cover how to use environment variables defined in an `.env` file.